google/zetasql/docs/string_functions.md

 If the value to trim is a `STRING`, removes from this value all leading and trailing Unicode code points in `set_of_characters_to_remove`.
 The set of code points is optional.
-If it is not specified, all whitespace characters are removed from the beginning and end of the value to trim.
+If it isn't specified, all whitespace characters are removed from the beginning and end of the value to trim.